 As an integral foundation of our economic development work, the Columbus Partnership is dedicated to creating and maintaining the best urban metropolitan education infrastructure in the nation serving as a magnet to attracting talent and businesses to the Columbus Region.
-Our organization supports the leadership of Mayor Michael Coleman and Council President Andy Ginther and the recommendations of The Columbus Plan to address the needs of all students in Columbus.
-Our private sector CEOs actively served on the Columbus Education Commission, and we join together with the Mayor, Council President and leaders throughout the community to enable all of our children to succeed in the city’s vibrant, growing economy; make Columbus a global leader in developing the highly skilled, creative, entrepreneurial workforce that will propel economic growth in the 21st Century; and leverage the resourcefulness of our entire community to meet these goals.
+Our organization supports the leadership of Mayor Andrew J. Ginther and his dedication to improving education in our community.
+Our private sector CEOs actively seek to enable all of our children to succeed in the city’s vibrant, growing economy; make Columbus a global leader in developing the highly skilled, creative, entrepreneurial workforce that will propel economic growth in the 21st Century; and leverage the resourcefulness of our entire community to meet these goals.

 Columbus Partnership members are actively collaborating on education initiatives and programs that ensure every student in Columbus has access to a quality education.